rporcu/Microphysics/benchmarks/README.md

 # Benchmark cases for MFIX-Exa

-## Overview of cases
+## Overview of benchmark cases

 * **_DEM01_ Homogeneous Cooling System** [1]

 User files create the initial particle layout for all processors and collect/report the granular temperature of the system over time.
 The run script (runtests) is mainly for local testing but could be modified to generatue queue submission scripts.